oat-sa/taohub-articles/forge/How TAO development works/how-to-contribute.md

 If you are interested in contributing to TAO, you have various options:

 -   Anyone can express new requirements they are interested in.
 The more detailed your requirement is, the higher chance this functionality is to be included in the roadmap, and part of the next version.
 Use the menu **New Issue** and choose the tracker **new feature**
 -   Developers can develop new extensions as TAO was built to be completely modular.
-See Howto Make a new extension
+See How to Make a new extension
 -   Developers can help us fixing issues/enhancing feature/adding UnitTest.
-See Howto Change core code|Change code
+See How to Change core code|Change code
 -   Anyone can translate TAO in another language.
-See Howto Translate TAO into other languages
+See How to Translate TAO into other languages
 -   Anyone can help us improve TAO Documentation.
-See Howto Help document TAO
+See How to Help document TAO
 -   Anyone can join the testing effort.
-See Howto Join the testing effort
+See How to Join the testing effort

 ### 1.2 How can you do it?